 - Glowing Eyelights of Undeath: Some zombies have glowing eyes, which can be seen easily in the dark.

 - The Goomba: These are the most vanilla enemies you face in the game.

 - Night of the Living Mooks: They're zombies.
 What else did you expect?

-- Spirit-Possessed Zombie: They are former humans, both alive and dead, that have been possessed by demonic ghostly skulls.
+- Possessing a Dead Body: They are former humans, both alive and dead, that have been possessed by demonic ghostly skulls.

 - Undead Barefooter: The fat zombies are barefooted.

 - Underground Monkey: The standard zombies have a variety of models, including scientists, maintenance workers, clerks, and, rarely, marines.
 Each model has a different appearance, appearing either faceless, jawless, or even headless.